 This course discusses the types of chemicals that WMU students and employees may encounter in a chemical laboratory and the standard operating procedures used to control and dispose of those chemicals.
 The course is 25 minutes long.

-This course covers the signs and symptoms of heat stress, how to avoid excessive heat exposure, and how to react when heat stress occurrs.
-This course is lecture and is 30 minutes in length.
+This course covers the signs and symptoms of heat stress, how to avoid excessive heat exposure, and how to react when heat stress occurs.
+This course is a lecture and is 30 minutes in length.

 Noise and Hearing

-This course talks about the effects of noise on the ear and hearing, administrative and engineering controls, and personal protectinve equipment.
+This course talks about the effects of noise on the ear and hearing, administrative and engineering controls, and personal protective equipment.
 This course is restricted to WMU employees who are within the hearing protection programs.
-It is a 30 minute lecture.
+It is a 30-minute lecture.

 Personal Protective Equipment

 This course is available for WMU employees and students.
-It discusses the hazards employees and students may be exposed to, how to control the hazards and they types of PPE appropriate for the hazards.
-This is a 20 minute course consisting of lecture and demonstration.
+It discusses the hazards employees and students may be exposed to, how to control the hazards and the types of PPE appropriate for the hazards.
+This is a 20-minute course consisting of lectures and demonstrations.

 Powered Industrial Truck Safety

 The purpose of this course is to provide the safety rules for the care and use of powered industrial trucks and to provide for operator safety and specifications of equipment per MIOSHA part 21.
-This is a 45 minute lecture plus 15 minutes hands-on experience per person.
+This is a 45-minute lecture plus 15 minutes of hands-on experience per person.
 Participants must have prior department approval before scheduling the course.

 Repetitive Motion and Ergonomics

-This course is a one-on-one consultation at the employee's work station which includes discussion of the work station to fit the employee.
+This course is a one-on-one consultation at the employee's work station which includes a discussion of the work station to fit the employee.
 Adjustments to the workstation may be made as available.
-This is a 20 minute consultation.
+This is a 20-minute consultation.

 Right To Know (Hazard Communication)

-The purpose of this course is to diseminate information regarding the safe handling of hazardous chemicals present in WMU workplaces, Safety Data Sheets, container labeling, classification of hazardous chemicals, and hazard controls.
-This is a 35 minute course.
+The purpose of this course is to disseminate information regarding the safe handling of hazardous chemicals present in WMU workplaces, Safety Data Sheets, container labeling, classification of hazardous chemicals, and hazard controls.
+This is a 35-minute course.

 Scaffolding and Fall Protection

-This course covers the use of scaffoling systems, installation and safety practices.
+This course covers the use of scaffolding systems, installation and safety practices.
 The use, care, and inspection of fall protection is also included.
 This is a 30 minutes lecture.